 Mike Gravel Supports What's Called a "Fair Tax"

 This is unfortunate.
 Superficially, it has appeal, but not on looking more closely it's the opposite of fair.
-It ignores how the world really works. .
-But the idea that corporations should not be taxed is the fiction.
+It ignores how the world really works.

 The "Fair Tax" doesn't address redistribution of costs: